Market Segmentation Trees: Methodology

 \subsubsection{Choice Model Trees (CMTs)}

 We propose a specialized MST algorithm, \textit{Choice Model Trees (CMTs)}, which can be used to predict a user's choice amongst multiple options.
-The CMT segments users on the basis of available demographic information (e.g., age or location) and activity history on the site (e.g., prior purchases or search queries).
-Within each segment, a Multinomial Logit (MNL) choice model is fit as the response model to predict the probability that users in that market segment choose each option.
-MNL models are widely used for modeling user choice behavior, largely because the choice probabilities can be expressed in closed form and are therefore readily interpretable \citep{train2009discrete}.
-Let $p = \{p_h\}_{h \in [H]}$ denote the collection of feature vectors encoding an offered assortment of $H$ options, with $p_h \in \mathbb{R}^q$ representing the feature vector encoding option $h \in [H] \coloneqq \{1,...,H\}$ in the assortment.
+The CMT algorithm segments users on the basis of available demographic information and activity history on the site (e.g., prior purchases).
+Within each segment, a Multinomial Logit (MNL) choice model is fit as the response model to predict the probability that users in that market segment choose each option; MNL models are widely used for modeling user choice behavior \citep{train2009discrete}.
+Let $p = \{p_h\}_{h \in [H]}$ denote the collection of feature vectors encoding an offered assortment of $H$ options, with $p_h \in \mathbb{R}^q$ representing the feature vector encoding option $h \in [H] \coloneqq \{1,...,H\}$.
 If the options correspond to different products, for example, then the elements of $p_h$ might include the products' price, color, and brand.
 Let $y \in \{0,1,...,H\}$ denote the user's choice when being presented with the assortment $p$ -- specifically, let

 Each leaf $l$ of the CMT contains an MNL instance, $f_l(y|p)$, estimating the probability of each outcome $y$ given the features $p$ describing the assortment of options.
 Let $\beta_l \in \mathbb{R}^q$ denote the parameters of the MNL model in leaf $l$.
 Then, the random utility that a user belonging to leaf $l$ experiences by choosing option $h$ is modeled as